-The benefits of lemongrass essential oil include anti-microbial and inti-inflammatory properties.
+The benefits of lemongrass essential oil include anti-microbial and anti-inflammatory properties.
 This oil may help prevent infection of bites by stopping the spread of bacteria.

-Peppermint essential oil has also been reported to significantly reduce itching, therefore, help lessen scratching and speed up healing time.5 Peppermint essential oil is well-known for its cooling and soothing effects when applied topically and its potent aroma may even help deter bugs.
+Peppermint essential oil has also been an essential oil reported to significantly reduce itching, therefore, help lessen scratching and speed up healing time.5 Peppermint essential oil is well-known for its cooling and soothing effects when applied topically and its potent aroma may even help deter bugs.

 One valuable quality of basil essential oil is its natural antimicrobial activity, which is useful for treating bug bites and may help prevent bacterial growth at the site of the wound.